FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/api/c.md

 <!--
 ### Flexible Array Members

-This is the C99 feature which allows declaring an incomplete array as the last member of a struct with more than one parameter.
+This is the C99 feature that allows declaring an incomplete array as the last member of a struct with more than one parameter.
 For example:
 -->